Religious Days and Observances

 Federal law and university policy prohibit discrimination on the basis of religious belief.
 It is the policy of the University of Louisville to accommodate students, faculty, and staff who observe religious work-restricted holy days.

 Students who observe work-restricted religious holy days must be allowed to do so without jeopardizing their academic standing in any course.
-Faculty are obliged to accommodate students’ request(s) for adjustments in coursework on the grounds of religious observance, provided that the student(s) make such request(s) in writing two (2) weeks prior to the anticipated absence.
+Faculty are obliged to accommodate students’ request(s) for adjustments in coursework on the grounds of religious observance, provided that the student(s) make such request(s) in writing (2) weeks prior to the anticipated absence.

 Deans and department chairs must investigate and resolve student complaints arising from alleged faculty failure to make reasonable accommodations under these guidelines.